Welcome to the Corrections Center of Northwest Ohio

 Physical and Psychological Examinations

-Applicants will be evaluated by an agility test, a physical exam and psychological evaluation.
+Applicants will be evaluated by a physical examination and psychological evaluation.
 These examinations are based upon the ability to perform essential job functions.
 These examinations will be conducted after a conditional offer of employment has been issued.

 SALARY AND BENEFITS

 Corrections Officer candidates and professionals are compensated at an established rate as determined within the appropriate collective bargaining agreement.
-Currently the Corrections Officers starting wage is $14.99 per hour with an increase after a year of employment is completed.
+Currently the Corrections Officers starting wage is $17.64 per hour with an increase to $20.16 after a year of employment is completed.

 Employees with CCNO receive a generous fringe benefits package to include the following: